 Aruna grew up in a poor leprosy community in India and, like so many other girls growing up in the harsh reality of a slum, did not believe in her dreams or that much good would come from her life, other than a prescribed arranged marriage.

-That was, until, she met Jayesh Patel, co-founder of Manav Sadhna (an NGO based on the Sabarmati Gandhi Ashram in Ahmedabad), who recognized and helped nurture her potential that few others were able to see.
+That was, until, she met Jayesh Patel, co-founder of Manav Sadhna (an NGO based on the Sabarmati Gandhi Ashram in Ahmedabad), who recognized and helped nurture her potential that few others were able or willing to see.

 Jayeshbhai, through loving and fatherly encouragement, inspired Aruna to be the change and take her education and life more seriously.
 As a result, she is now one of a handful of young women — the first in the community's history since 1968 — who have successfully graduated from college, who work to better the community, and who have ended up profoundly altering the path for girls growing up in the Gandhi Leprosy Seva Sangh.

 Seeds is a story of uncommon change, told from the heart.